fjollberg/rpi-powerwalker-plus/README.md

 ## Failed spectacularly to run on Raspberry Pi

 This project failed spectacularly to run on a Raspberry Pi.
-The priimary isse is that the bundled JRE does not support the arm64 architecture.
+The primary isse is that the bundled JRE does not support the arm64 architecture.
 I guess I should have seen that in advance.

 In addition there are other binaries in the package.
-I've made an attempt to provide an 64 jre, but the libppbedrvc.so is also necessary, to talk to the device I presume.
+I've made an attempt to provide anarnm64 jre, but the libppbedrvc.so is also necessary, to talk to the device I presume.

 So, end of the road.